zyphuscode/JSAuthSecrets/README.md

 ## JS Auth login
 A full stack "register/login" site for users, implementing cookies and sessions with PassportJS.
-Users get the option to login via Google (via OAuth) or register new account locally with the site, which are stored in a MongoDB backed.
+Users get the option to login via Google (via OAuth) or register new account locally with the site, which are stored in a MongoDB backend.

 ## Motivation